coap-security/liboscore/backends/riot-modules/oscore/README.md

 libcose backend (or combination thereof) can be selected as long as it provides the AEAD algorithms needed for the selected ciphers.
 See [the libcose RIOT documentation](https://riot-os.org/api/group__pkg__libcose.html) for details.

+As an alternative to libcose, the experimental Rust backend can be chosen.
+When `OSCORE_CRYPTO_BACKEND=rust` is set, no libcose backends need to be selected, and the liboscore-cryptobackend-aead-standalone crate is used to create a static library.